'They Are Scared': Relatives Of Mass Shooting Victims Said There's No Protection For Witnesses Who Speak Up

 “He was out there because one of their friends had just died.
 He came through just to support and go back home,” Warren said.

-Bobby Childs later found out his 15-year-old nephew Damarion Benson died from a gunshot wound to the head in the same mass shooting.
+Bobby Childs later found out Damarion, his 14-year-old nephew, died from a gunshot wound to the head in the same mass shooting.

 Family members consoled the teen’s mother.
 Damarion was her oldest son.